facelessuser/coloraide/docs/src/markdown/colors/jzczhz.md

 # JzCzhz

-/// failure | The JzCzhz color space is not registered in `Color` by default
+/// success | The JzCzhz color space is registered in `Color` by default
 ///

 /// html | div.info-container